Proposal review committee

 - The PRC splits into two committees for Protein crystallography (PX) and one for all other beamlines (Non-PX).
 The SYN director appoints one PRC member as chairperson for PX and Non-PX respectively.

 - All proposals are rated by the PRC.
-The rating is done in accordance with the IUPAP recommendations for large scale facilities, section 3.2) and is based on
+The rating is done in accordance with the IUPAP Recommendations for the Use of Major Physics Users Facilities, section 3.2) and is based on

 - Scientific merit (relevance, impact, innovation, potential of the scientific- and/or technological case and/or relevance and applied importance of instrumental development)